pivotal/docs-tap/getting-started.md

 Each component has value on its own, however the most powerful and valuable use cases are unlocked by combining them.
-For detailed information on each of the Services Toolkit components, including the use cases they unlock as well as API reference guides, see the [Services Toolkit documentation](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.4/services-toolkit-0-4/GUID-overview.html).
+For detailed information about each of the Services Toolkit components, including the use cases they unlock and the API reference guides, see the [Services Toolkit documentation](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.4/services-toolkit-0-4/GUID-overview.html).

 Within the context of Tanzu Application Platform, one of the most important use cases is binding an application workload to a backing service such as a PostgreSQL database or a